Art by Jonan Everett

 Many people hate going to the mailbox — either physical or digital — because it often contains bills they don’t want to pay.
 You might call me weird, but I actually like going to mine because I occasionally find ways to earn free money in my mail.
 I recently got an offer I haven’t received in a while: money to open a new bank account.

 In the past, I’ve received bank bonus offers to open new accounts, but I usually discarded them.
 Banks wanted to pay me only $50 to open an account with them.
 And in order to get that money, I had to jump through multiple hoops.
 It just wasn’t worth the effort.

 However, the bank bonus offer I just received was for up to $400 in Visa gift cards.
 I was intrigued.
 Here’s how I evaluated whether the deal was worth it to me.
 Follow the same steps to assess any similar bank bonus offers that may come your way.

 The Basics of the $400 Bank Bonus Offer

 The first thing I do when I receive an offer like this is to read the whole thing, fine print and all.
-After reading this one, I found that it was actually two offers.
+After reading this one, I realized that it was actually two separate bank bonus offers.

 The first one was for a $300 Visa gift card for opening a checking account in person at the regional bank.
 I was required to open the account with money not already at that bank, enroll in online banking, opt for online statements, and make five eligible purchases on my debit card within the next three months.